 - Additionally, we forgo real repentance when we choose to separate God from His commandments…We should be wary of discounting sinful behavior by undermining or dismissing God’s authorship of His commandments.
 Real repentance requires recognizing the Savior’s divinity and the truthfulness of His latter-day work.

-My Ex-Husband has used all of these excuses, and others, to shirk his responsibilites to himself, to me and to his family to do the hard work of real repentance.
+My Cheater has used all of these excuses, and others, to shirk his responsibilites to himself, to me and to his family to do the hard work of real repentance.
 It is interesting that these excuses are also the behaviors of an addict in denial.

 “Instead of making excuses, let us choose repentance.
 Through repentance, we can come to ourselves, like the prodigal in the parable,16 and reflect on the eternal import of our actions.
 When we understand how our sins can affect our eternal happiness, we not only become truly penitent but we also strive to become better.”

 When faced with temptation, we are more likely to ask ourselves, in the words of William Shakespeare: